 An employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward PEBB benefits in accordance with the federal FMLA.

 The employing agency determines if the employee is eligible for leave and the duration of the leave under FMLA.
-The employee must continue to pay the employee monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.
+The employee must continue to pay their monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.

 If an employee exhausts the period of leave approved under FMLA, they may continue PEBB insurance coverage by self-paying the monthly premium and applicable premium surcharges set by HCA, with no contribution from the employing agency.
-For more information on continuation coverage, see the section titled "Options For Continuing PEBB Dental Coverage."
+See "Options for continuing PEBB dental coverage."